 The Arnold and Mabel Beckman Center for the History of Chemistry was started with a generous grant from the Arnold and Mabel Beckman Foundation in 1987.

-2012 marks the 25th anniversary of CHF's Arnold and Mabel Beckman Center for the History of Chemistry.
+The year 2012 marked the 25th anniversary of CHF’s Arnold and Mabel Beckman Center for the History of Chemistry.

-CHF welcomes 16 fellows for the 2012-13 academic year.
+CHF welcomes 21 fellows for the 2013–14 academic year, the largest class of fellows yet.
 Together with nearly a dozen scholars on staff, CHF hosts a sizable community of people working in some aspect of the history and sociology of chemistry and related sciences.

 The Chemical Heritage Foundation has hosted scholars from all parts of the world through its fellowship and travel grant programs.
 If you are interested in applying for a particular fellowship, take a look the cast of scholars who have held these fellowships in the past.